ksevindik/ksevindik.github.io/_posts/2020-12-27-kafka-transactions-in-spring-enabled-applications.md

+---
+layout: post
-# Kafka Transactions in Spring Enabled Applications
+title: Kafka Transactions in Spring Enabled Applications
+author: Kenan Sevindik
+---

 Kafka’s transactions are very suitable for scenarios that have a read-process-write pattern.
 It will be enough to add the following property definition in your application in order to enable Kafka transactions while you are working with Spring